minggeX/communicationModuleForDroneSwarm/README.md

     roslaunch delay client.launch

+or:

+    roslaunch (your package name) client.launch

 in server:

     roslaunch delay cloudServer.launch

+or:

+    roslaunch (your package name) cloudServer.launch

 #### Adapt
 you can adapt the code for your own project focus on the following two points: